91nunocosta/todolist/README.md

 Login

-- [x] The user should be able to login with the credentials they provided in the register endpoint
+- [x] The user should be able to log in with the credentials they provided in the register endpoint

-- [x] Should return an access token than can be used for the other endpoints
+- [x] Should return an access token that can be used for the other endpoints

     - [x] compare hashed password